theartofquirky/theartofquirky.github.io/FOSS-cleanse.md

 ## Ad blocking
 I run `PiHole` installed on a virtual maching running on my `FreeNAS` server.
 You can also install it on a `Rasperry Pi` if you don't have a server. `Blokada` is also great on mobiles, available from `F-Droid`.

+### Special mention for UEFI/BIOS
+`Coreboot` is open source firmware.
+You can install it yourself on your laptop, however the easiest way to get it is to get a laptop from `System76`, which you should because they're awesome (not sponspored!).

 ### Special mention for email clients
 `Protonmail` is pretty good but unfortunatelly they have not made their client available from `F-Droid`.
 For that reason I recommend using `Tutanota`.